Top 10 Places to Retire Abroad in 2018.

 Beware of mosquitoes and the rainy season.

 You experience the sun all year round in Mexico, accompanied by temperate weather.
-You have beaches, and the country has near-First World lifestyle, meaning fast internet, long-distance phone calls, and cheap airfares to places in the U.S. Mexico offers you a plethora of places to live.
-From the romantic Spanish cities or tropical beaches to laid-back villages on the Yucatan Gulf coast.
+You have beaches, and the country has a near-First World lifestyle, meaning fast internet, long-distance phone calls, and cheap airfares to places in the U.S. Mexico offers you a plethora of places to live.
+From the romantic Spanish cities or tropical beaches to laid-back villages on the Yucatan Gulf Coast.
 We have a list of the Top 5 Places to Retire in Mexico.

 $1,500 to $3,000 a month is approximately the amount a couple can live on in Mexico, inclusive of healthcare and rent.
-According to InternationNations, the healthcare ranges from good to excellent and private care will cost you half of what you’d pay in the U.S. A legal resident over 60 can benefit from free public healthcare and, as a new citizen, a few hundred dollars a month will get you the country’s public coverage.
+According to InternationNations, healthcare ranges from good to excellent and private care will cost you half of what you’d pay in the U.S. A legal resident over 60 can benefit from free public healthcare and, as a new citizen, a few hundred dollars a month will get you the country’s public coverage.

 Panama City is a favorite among expats due to its proximity to the U.S. Besides living in Panama City, you can live in Bocas Del Toro, El Valle, or Coronado.
 And on the matter of taxes, people with overseas income can receive a serious tax break.

-Seniors get to have 50% discount on utilities, receive a free landline, and also get a break in property taxes.
-Most expats choose to live in Cuenca, since it has a lot of rental options like a semi-furnished one-bedroom apartment that costs $200 a month.
+Seniors get to have a 50% discount on utilities, receive a free landline, and also get a break in property taxes.
+Most expats choose to live in Cuenca since it has a lot of rental options like a semi-furnished one-bedroom apartment that costs $200 a month.
 The country is always unhurried, and as a retiree, you are assured of feeling at peace and able to do things at your own pace.
 Exclusive of rent, a family of four can live on approximately $1,200 a month.

 The street food is something that has made it top of the “Entertainment and Amenities” category.
 Cuisines combine Indian, Chinese, and Malay.
 The national dish is Nasi Lemak which contains roasted peanuts, chicken, and anchovies served with rice cooked in coconut milk.